Tootle-likes-code/pydice/README.md

 The `roll()` result of `Dice` represents a single `Die` result.

+## Dice Pool

+Is a collection of `Rollables` that handles all of them together in one place as a single `Rollable`.
+The advantage is that this allows multiple `Dice` objects to be used as a single rollable.

 # Roll Results

 A `RollResult` is a helper class to better handle the results of a `Rollable.roll()`.
 It has the `die_rolls` property